Wes Brown: Manchester United

-Brown was a member of the side that won the FA Cup that year, against Millwall at Cardiff, and later went on to collect runners-up medals in the 2005 and 2007 finals.
+Brown was a member of the side that won the FA Cup that year, against Millwall in Cardiff, and later went on to collect runners-up medals in the 2005 and 2007 finals.

 The signing of Nemanja Vidić in January 2006, who would go on to forge a highly successful partnership with Rio Ferdinand, along with Brown's continuing injury problems, meant the defender continued to struggle to hold down a place in United's starting line-up.
 In the 2007–08 season, however, Brown established himself as the club's first-choice right-back.
 He ended the season by assisting Cristiano Ronaldo's goal in the 2008 Champions League final, which United eventually won on penalty kicks to complete a league and European double.

 After nearly three years without scoring a Premier League goal for United, Brown scored on 23 March 2008 against Liverpool, the first in a 3–0 win.

 After initially rejecting a new contract offer in December 2007, Brown signed a new five-year contract along with fellow defender Rio Ferdinand and midfielder Michael Carrick in April 2008, which was to keep him at Old Trafford until 2013.

 On 4 October 2008, Brown scored only the fourth goal of his Manchester United career when he headed in Wayne Rooney's cross in United's 2–0 win away to Blackburn Rovers.
 The goal was controversial, however, as Blackburn's players believed that Nemanja Vidić had impeded their goalkeeper, Jason Brown, allowing Brown to head in at the far post.

 Brown was ruled out of first team action for around five weeks in November 2008, following an exploratory ankle operation.
 Brown made his first start in eight months away against Hull City on 24 May 2009.

 Brown started the following season, featuring throughout August in the league, but between September and October only appeared in United's League Cup campaign, before injury to both Rio Ferdinand and Nemanja Vidić saw Brown return to Premier League action as he partnered Jonny Evans in central defence against Blackburn, and both men produced an assured and professional display.
 This was Brown's first Premier League start since the 2–1 victory against Arsenal, at the end of August.

 Brown captained the League Cup game against Wolverhampton Wanderers in which they won 3–2.
 On 19 February, he scored his first FA Cup goal in Manchester United's 1–0 win over Crawley Town.
 He also captained United again in the Crawley match.